MicrosoftDocs/powerbi-docs/powerbi-docs/sample-sales-and-marketing.md

 ms.topic: article
 ms.tgt_pltfrm: NA
 ms.workload: powerbi
-ms.date: 12/05/2017
+ms.date: 01/21/2018
 ms.author: mihart

 ---
 # Sales and Marketing sample for Power BI: Take a tour

+## Overview of the Sales and Marketing sample
 The **Sales and Marketing Sample** contains a dashboard and report for a fictitious manufacturing company named VanArsdel Ltd. This dashboard was created by the VanArsdel Chief Marketing Officer (CMO) to keep an eye on the industry and his company’s market share, product volume, sales, and sentiment.

 VanArsdel has many competitors but is the market leader in its industry.
 The CMO wants to increase market share and discover growth opportunities.
 But, for some reason, VanArsdel’s market share has started to decline, with significant dips in June.

 This sample is part of a series that illustrates how you can use Power BI with business-oriented data, reports and dashboards.
 This is real data from obviEnce (www.obvience.com) that has been anonymized.

+![](media/sample-sales-and-marketing/sales1.png)

+### Prerequisites
+Want to follow along?
+In the [Power BI service](https://powerbi.com), go to **Get Data > Samples > Procurement Analysis Sample > Connect** to get your own copy of the sample.

 [!Note] You can also [download just the dataset (Excel workbook) for this sample](http://go.microsoft.com/fwlink/?LinkId=529785).
 The workbook contains Power View sheets that you can view and modify.
 To see the raw data select **Power Pivot > Manage**.

-![](media/sample-sales-and-marketing/sales1.png)

 ## What is our dashboard telling us?
 Let’s start our tour at the dashboard and look at the tiles the CMO has chosen to pin.
 We see information about our market share, sales, and sentiment.
 And we see that data broken down by region, time, and competition.